IIIF/api/source/event/2015/ghent.md

 ## Related Events

-Participation is also encouraged in the following related, co-located events:
+Participation is also encouraged in the following related, co-located events.
+An Event Brite registration page will be available shortly.

 ### Technical Workshop